 On the right side of each payment method is a hamburger icon ( ).
 Clicking on this icon opens an options popup window.

 - Deposit To Account Override – By default, money is deposited into the Undeposited Funds account in QuickBooks.
-Use this option to assign a specific G/L account to deposit specific payment methods.
+Use this option to assign a specific G/L account to deposit particular payment methods.
 You may, for example, deposit all credit cards into a separate bank account and have cash deposited into a petty cash account.
-New in 9.0903

 Payment terms tell customers when their payments are due.
-They also help us know when we need to pay vendors to maximize any discounts they offer.
+They also help us know when to pay vendors to maximize any discounts they offer.
 Typically, these terms are first created in QuickBooks.

 - Clicking the blue Sync Payment Terms will pull those terms created in QuickBooks.

 - Clicking the grey Add New Payment Terms allows you to create a new payment term directly in iPoint.
-This is typically used when companies are not using QuickBooks as their accounting platform.
+Manual entry is typically used when companies are not using QuickBooks as their accounting platform.
 However, any manually created terms will sync back to QB when you Sync Payment Terms.

 The black X will delete the payment term from iPoint.

 Tax rates are used to calculate sales tax that customers must pay with their purchases.
-The rates are also used to calculate how much a company pays the local tax agency.
+The rates also calculate how much a company pays the local tax agency.

 - The blue Sync Tax Rates pulls the rates created in QuickBooks into iPoint.

-- Clicking the grey Add New Sales Tax Rate opens a window where new rates are created.
+- Clicking the grey Add New Sales Tax Rate opens a window to create new rates.
 Again, tax rates are manually entered here when companies do not use QuickBooks as their accounting software.
-Any tax rates manually entered here will sync back to QuickBooks when Sync Tax Rates are pushed.
+Any tax rates manually entered here will sync to QuickBooks when Sync Tax Rates are pushed.

 - The black X will delete the tax rate from iPoint.